annhanlon/essays/clacs2023/README.md

-# DH Workshop 2023: Juncture and the Tulane Libraries Digital Collections
+.ve-header "DH Workshop 2023: Juncture and the Tulane Libraries Digital Collections"

 This workshop will walk you through the steps to set up a Juncture/GitHub account and create a simple digital visual essay.
 You can do a lot with Juncture, but it's also a great jumping-off point to dip your toe into the GitHub, IIIF, geographic location, and Wikidata waters, if you want it to be.